smeubank/personal-website/README.md

 ### All the Bells and Whistles

-All the major Cloud providers today (Amazon AWS, Microsoft Azure, Google Cloud Platform) provide some form of serverless, but AWS is arguable the most widely known.
-This site is done only with AWS, (excluding GitHub of course) but I am sure similar or same could be done with the other major providers as well.
+All the major Cloud providers today (Amazon AWS, Microsoft Azure, Google Cloud Platform) provide some form of serverless, but AWS is arguably the most widely known.
+This site is done only with AWS, (excluding GitHub of course) but I am sure similar or the same could be done with the other major providers.
 All of this will be useful when doing any AWS certifications as well.

 *many of the links below are simply for help, I did not use or even read them all TLDR*